A-U-R-A-Network/Aura-Legalstuff/Privacy Policy.md

 **4. Data Sharing with Third Parties**

-Message content is shared with [Brainshop.ai](https://brainshop.ai/terms).
+Message content is shared with [Google Gemini](https://gemini.google.com).
 Brainshop.ai is committed to adhering to privacy regulations.
-Detailed information can be found in their [Privacy Policy](https://brainshop.ai/terms).
+Detailed information can be found in their [Privacy Policy](https://policies.google.com/terms/generative-ai).

 **5. Data Retention**